UTK7994/learning-notes/books/designing-data-intensive-applications.md

 **Repeatable Read** – This is the most restrictive isolation level.
 The transaction holds read locks on all rows it references and writes locks on all rows it inserts, updates, or deletes.
 Since other transaction cannot read, update or delete these rows, consequently it avoids non-repeatable read.
 But a new Tramsaction T2 unkown of other transaction T1, inserts a new row involving condition mentioned in previous Transacrion T1 can be inserted creating `Phantom reads`.
 **Serializable** – This is the Highest isolation level.
 A serializable execution is guaranteed to be serializable.
 Serializable execution is defined to be an execution of operations in which concurrently executing transactions appears to be serially executing.
 All 4 concurrency problems are solved here as there is no conucrrency here. eg strict 2PL.
+**Serializable snapshot isolation (SSI)** - It provides full serializability and has a small performance penalty compared to snapshot isolation.
+SSI is fairly new and might become the new default in the future.

 ## End of utkarsh Summary